10-year-old girl dies of snakebite in classroom,teacher

 "There was a lapse on the part of a teacher, Shijil and he has been suspended.
 Such incidents should not happen in our state," the minister said, adding this was a "painful lesson" for all.
 Orders have been given to close such holes in the classrooms of the school immediately, he said.

-About the student's allegation that they were not allowed to wear footwear inside a class, the minister said the education department had not issued any orders barring footwear inside classes.
-PWD minister G Sudhakaran lashed out at the Parents Teachers Association (PTA) holding them responsible for the incident and said it was their duty to ensure such holes in the floor of the classrooms were cemented.
+About the students allegation that they were not allowed to wear footwear inside class, the minister said the education department had not issued any orders barring footwear inside classes.
+PWD minister G Sudhakaran lashed out at the Parents Teachers Association (PTA) holding them responsible for the incident and said it was their duty to ensure such holes in floor of the classrooms were cemented.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)